Language interpretation: Sign language

+Interpreters may be hearing, hard of hearing, or deaf, and work in teams of any combination, depending upon the circumstance or audience.
+Historically, deaf interpreters or DIs work with deafblind people who use either close vision or protactile signing, deaf people with nonstandard, emerging, or idiolect language varieties, affinity or cultural groups within the deaf community, minors, immigrants of a different signed language, users of a minority signed language, participants in medical, carceral, or legal matters, and persons with cognitive or intellectual disabilities.
+DIs may work in relay teams with hearing interpreters, from a teleprompter, or with another DI to access the source language.
+DIs are commonly the member of the team visible on camera or on stage at televised, recorded, or public events.

+Interpreters can be formally trained in postsecondary programs and receive a certificate, associates, bachelors, masters, or doctoral degree.
+In some circumstances, lay interpreters take an experiential route through churches, families, and social networks.
+Formal interpreter education practices are largely the product of twentieth-century developments.

-In the United States, Sign Language interpreters have National and some states have a State level certifications.
+In the United States, Sign Language interpreters have national- and some states have state-level certifications.
 The Registry of Interpreters for the Deaf (RID), a non-profit organization, is known for its national recognition and certification process.
 In addition to training requirements and stringent certification testing, RID members must abide by a Code of Professional Conduct, Grievance Process and Continuing Education Requirement.
 There are many interpreter-training programs in the U.S. The Collegiate Commission on Interpreter Education is the body that accredits Interpreter Preparation Programs.
 A list of accredited programs can be found on the CCIE web site.

-European countries and countries elsewhere have their own national associations of Sign Language Interpreters.
 Some countries have more than one national association due to regional or language differences.
-The European Forum of Sign Language Interpreters (efsli) is the umbrella organization of sign language interpreters in Europe.
+National associations can become members of the umbrella organizations, the World Association of Sign Language Interpreters or the European Forum of Sign Language Interpreters (efsli).
 In Canada, the professional association that recognizes and nationally certifies sign language interpreters is the Association of Visual Language Interpreters of Canada (AVLIC).
 Under AVLIC holds several affiliate chapters representing a specified region of Canada.

 Sign language interpreters encounter a number of linguistic, environmental, interpersonal and intrapersonal factors that can have an effect on their ability to provide accurate interpretation.
 Studies have found that most interpreter training programs do not sufficiently prepare students for the highly variable day-to-day stresses that an interpreter must manage, and there is an ongoing conversation in the interpreting field as to how to appropriately prepare students for the challenges of the job.
 Proposed changes include having a more robust definition of what a qualified interpreter should know, as well as a post-graduate internship structure that would allow new interpreters to work with the benefit of supervision from more experienced interpreters, much like the programs in place in medicine, law enforcement, etc.